Applying to Private School: A Timeline

 If you are aiming for fifth grade or above, your child will probably need to take the Secondary School Admission Test, or SSAT.
 The test includes math and verbal skills, reading comprehension and a writing sample.
 Check with specific schools, but your child will likely be required to take the SSAT in the fall.

-You can get information at ssat.org or by calling (609) 683-4440 (Monday through Friday, 9 a.m. to 4:30 p.m., Eastern time).
-Registration is done online, closes three weeks before each test date and costs $127.
+The SSAT is offering tests at home this summer.
+You can get information at ssat.org or by calling (609) 683-4440 (Monday through Friday, 9 a.m. to 5 p.m., Eastern time).
+Registration is done online, closes three weeks before each test date and costs $144.
 Late registration (available online only) is open for one week after regular registration closes, and costs $45 more; after that, rush registration is $85 more, and is available until three days before the test date.
 Walk-in and standby testing options are not offered.
-Arrive at least 30 minutes before test time.
+Be prepared at least 30 minutes before test time.

 If your child does not have much experience with tests such as the SSAT, you might want to provide some kind of practice beforehand.
 There are numerous preparation options, from the official study guide available at ssat.org to formal tutoring with diagnostic testing.
 It’s also possible to take the test a year in advance, without sending the scores to a school; check with specific schools about their requirements.
 Additionally, some schools accept more than one set of SSAT results; again, check with each school.

 Mail Your Application